Image 1 of 1

 May support detoxification of mucous membranes in the eyes and sinuses.

-Rich in catechins, a class of powerful antioxidants that protect retinal cells from light-induced damage.
+The antioxidants called catechins protect retinal cells from light-induced damage.

-Helps reduce oxidative stress in the eye lens and may prevent cataracts.
+Helps reduce oxidative stress in the eye lens decrease risk of cataracts.

 Shown to reduce retinal degeneration and oxidative damage.